 Three spring moments, ten outfits

-A Europe packing list, a work conference, and a French Alps wedding.
-What all three had in common.
+A Europe packing list, a work conference, and a wedding in the French Alps

 Hey friends,

-I’ve been thinking about three recent client sessions.
-A two-month Europe trip, a work conference, a wedding in the French Alps.
+I’m sharing three recent clients I styled for three different occassions: a two-month Europe trip, a work conference, a wedding in the French Alps.
 On paper they have nothing to do with each but there’s a common theme that surfaced.

 1 dress, 4 ways: Holiday in Europe

 She’s spending two months across Morocco, Istanbul, Greece, Bordeaux, and Italy.
-Five countries, 15k+ steps a day, and the question every overpacker eventually has to sit with: how do you pack light without ending up in the same pants-and-a-shirt rotation the whole time?
+So that’s five countries, 15k+ steps a day, and the question every over-packer eventually has to sit with: how do you pack light without ending up in the same pants-and-a-shirt rotation the whole time?

 I think we’ve all been there.
-She wanted to feel cool — still herself but a bit more creative and aligned with wherever she was, not just dressed.
+She wanted to feel cool—still herself but a bit more creative and aligned with wherever she was.

 We started with what she’d already pulled together, which is always my preference.
+She also sent me options she’d found on her own, which is actually really helpful because it tells me a lot about the vibe she’s going for.
 When I recommend something, it has to earn its place.
-She sent me options she’d found on her own, which is actually really helpful — not because we end up using most of them but because it tells me a lot about what she’s going for.
 I found this dress and it was immediately the one.

 For a trip this long, the color story is the whole foundation.
-Everything has to talk to everything else or you end up needing backup pieces just to make combinations work.
-Chocolate brown, cream, and olive as the base, warm pops of butter yellow, cognac, and mustard that pick up the print.
-Pull any look out of context and it reads as the same trip, the same person.
+Everything has to talk to each other or you end up needing backup pieces just to make combinations work.
+Chocolate brown, cream, and olive are the anchors.
+Warm pops of butter yellow, cognac, and mustard as accents.
+If you pull any look out of context, it reads as the same trip taken by the same person.

 1 base, 3 ways: Work Conference

-This client came to me in the middle of a lot at once — a promotion, an impending move, and the general feeling of being bored with what was in her closet.
-Decision fatigue and overwhelm, a Pinterest board full of looks she loves with pieces that can’t seem to reproduce them.
-She wants a wardrobe that represents who she is today.
+This client came to me in the middle of a lot at once: a promotion, an impending cross-country move, and the general feeling of being bored with what was in her closet.
+She’s tired of the decision fatigue and overwhelm, and relying on a Pinterest board full of looks she loves with pieces that can’t seem to reproduce them.
+She also wanted a wardrobe that represents who she is today.

 Her ideal style in three words: casual, timeless, cool.

-What we found when we got into it: she’s a minimalist at her core.
-Clean lines, neutral foundation.
-But the outfits she actually remembers feeling good in always had one unexpected thing: a pop of color, a printed blouse peeking through a sweater or a scarf tied somewhere.
+After our first session, it was clear that she’s a minimalist at her core—clean lines, neutral foundation.
+But the outfits she actually remembers feeling good in always had one unexpected thing: a pop of color or a printed blouse peeking through a sweater.

-What she was missing were the anchors — trousers, layering turtlenecks, classic loafers — pieces that hold the whole thing together and keep working long after the conference.
+What she was missing were the anchors: trousers, layering turtlenecks, leather loafers—pieces that hold the whole thing together and keep working long after the conference.
 We built three variations on that base, each dialing something different up depending on the day.

-1: Travel day - Neutral half-zip over a slim turtleneck, navy pinstripes, Salomon’s.
-Scarf on the bag.
+1: Travel day - Neutral half-zip over a slim turtleneck with her go-to navy pinstripe trousers, and Salomon’s.
+Scarf tied on the bag.
 I’ve seen the Salomon’s paired with relaxed trousers look on her Pinterest board more than once.
-This version is hers.
+Now she has her own version.

-2: Conference sessions - Same trousers, same turtleneck, layered with an olive cardigan.
+2: Conference sessions - Same trousers and turtleneck, layered with an olive cardigan.
 For someone who defaults to neutral, the cardigan is already a statement.
-The colored socks hidden under the trousers is going a little further without full-on commitment.
+The colored socks strategically hidden under the trousers is going a little further without full-on commitment.

-3: Sessions to Dinner - Blue oxford over a charcoal turtleneck.
-Scarf back on the bag.
-Olive socks with the loafers.
+3: Sessions to Dinner - Blue button-up over a charcoal turtleneck, same trousers, and olive socks with the loafers.
 More polished than the day looks but still completely her.

 Playful Bridal Looks: French Alps Wedding